HermanMartinus/justsketchme-frontend/_drafts/what-to-draw-this-halloween.md

 Obviously these creature variants do bleed into each other and overlap quite a bit, and that’s good because nuanced character should is all about pooling from different sources to create something cool, but going at them via a different angle can help you create something interesting from the jump.

+Art by Sunshine Kim.

-Get new colour palettes
+# Get new colour palettes

 Colour theory is daunting.
 Let’s be real.
 But if you can get the hang of sampling and switching things out to effect some variation and intrigue in your piece, you’re in good stead.

 There is an excess of colour wheel tutorials available online that can help guide you in making intuitive choices as it pertains to shades, tones and hues, but sometimes you just want to select a set of things that look nice and try your hand at placing them into a scene.

-Check out the sites below to get
+Check out the sites below to get some colour inspo on the fly and try using them in your drawings to

 [https://www.schemecolor.com/halloween-themed-color-schemes.php](https://www.schemecolor.com/halloween-themed-color-schemes.php "https://www.schemecolor.com/halloween-themed-color-schemes.php")